hoquanglong10/HoQuangLong_N4_T7C2/README.md

 I collaborate with an innovative team at HUFLIT, and together we've tackled a variety of projects, including:

 - **Student Management Web Application:** Currently under development, this application aims to facilitate contact and improve communication channels among students and faculty members at HUFLIT.
-- **Software Quality Assurance Project:** A bookstore management system developed as a part of our Software Quality Assurance course, emphasizing robust design and reliability.
+- **ECOSYSTEM Project:** A Website sell recycle products that receive wastes all over the world to recycle the product and provide it to people.

 ## 🛠️ Technologies & Programming Languages